m9395/odps/intl.en-US/Development/SQL/UDT/Usage examples.md

 @a := select new Gson() gson;   -- Create a Gson object. select gson.toJson(new ArrayList<Integer>(Arrays.asList(1, 2, 3))), -- Convert an object to a JSON string. cast(gson.fromJson('["a","b","c"]', List.class) as List<String>) -- Deserialize the JSON string.
-Gson forcibly converts the deserialization result from the List<Object> type to the List<String> type. from @a;
+Gson forcibly converts the deserialization result from the List<Object> type to the List<String> type for future use. from @a;
 ```

 Compared with the built-in function [GET\_JSON\_OBJECT](/intl.en-US/Development/SQL/Builtin functions/String functions.md), this UDT-based method is simpler.
-In addition, this method deserializes the content that is extracted from the JSON string to a supported data type, thereby improving efficiency.
+In addition, this method deserializes the content that is extracted from the JSON string to a supported data type.
+The deserialization improves efficiency.

 ## Use complex data types

-The built-in data types ARRAY and MAP map the `java.util.List` and `java.util.Map` methods, respectively.
+The built-in data type ARRAY maps the `java.util.List` method and the built-in data type MAP maps the `java.util.Map` method.

--   Java objects in classes that implement `java.util.List` or `java.util.Map` can be used in complex-type data processing in MaxCompute SQL.
+-   Java objects in classes that implement `java.util.List` or `java.util.Map` can be used to process complex-type data in MaxCompute SQL.
 -   MaxCompute can directly call java.util.List or java.util.Map to process data of the ARRAY or MAP type.

 ```